TheRedCandyy/giphy-project/README.md

 # GIPHY Project

+Steps to run the project:
+1. Clone the repo
+2. `npm install`
+3. `npm start`

-GIPHY Project for FE training by Alex Tavares
+GIPHY Project for FE training by Alex Tavares.